-- Unique recipe - This is a unique recipe, known only to a handful of people who are of Kashmiri lineage.
-Made especially at festivals and weddings, you'll definitely want to try it for your next celebration.
+- Unique recipe - This is a unique recipe known only to a handful of people of Kashmiri lineage.
+Made especially at festivals and weddings, you'll want to try it for your next celebration.

 - Easy to make- The Gosht Aloo Bukhara recipe is very simple to follow, with no complex spices to source and no complex cooking technique involved.

 - Beef - Although traditionally, Gosht Aloo Bukhara is made with Goat meat, I like to make mine with boneless beef.

 - Tomatoes - Roma tomatoes work best for curries as they melt quickly and easily, resulting in a more blended curry.